How to Keep Your Dog Entertained While Working from Home (And Actually Enjoy It!)

 Setting Up a Good Rest Space

-• A comfortable dog bed or crate in your work area gives them a designated spot
+• A dog bed or crate in your work area gives her a designated spot that belongs to her during work hours.

-• Avoid eye contact when they’re being pushy even looking at them is engagement
+• Avoid eye contact when she’s being pushy — even a glance is engagement and can reinforce the behavior.

-• Be consistent if rest time is rest time, keep it that way every day
+• Be consistent: if rest time is rest time, keep it that way every day.
+Mixed signals are the enemy of progress here.

 The Real Secret: It’s About Balance, Not Entertinment